-In this article, we’re going to show you ways to save money at Home Depot.
+In this article, I will show you ways to save money at The Home Depot.

-Here Are 20 Ways You Can Save Money at Home Depot
+Ways You Can Save Money at The Home Depot

-Many of these tips I will share are from my research of the latest Home Depot deals, my own personal savings strategies, plus tips from money expert Clark Howard and his many fans.
+This list represents the results of my research of the latest Home Depot deals, savings strategies I’ve personally developed along the way and tips from money expert Clark Howard and his many fans.

-With a little effort, shoppers can get some of the best items sold in the store for less.
+With a little effort, you can get some of the best items sold in the store for less.
 Let’s get started!

 1. Special Buy of the Day

-The Home Depot promises that if you find a lower price on an identical, in-stock item from any retailer, they will match the price.
-All you need is a copy of the competitor’s ad or a printout or photo of it.
-For online items, it includes the shipping cost.
+The Home Depot promises that if you find a lower price on an identical, in-stock item from any retailer, it will match the price.
+All you need is a copy or photo of the competitor’s ad.

-The home improvement retailer sends promo codes via email newsletter every so often, so when you receive a sale alert to your inbox, you’d better jump on it!
+The home improvement retailer sends promo codes via email newsletters every so often, so when you get a sale alert in your inbox, you’ll want to open it!

 You can also get $5 off your next purchase by signing up for The Home Depot’s Promo Text Program.